Rachel Pilkington

 Rachel Carson Pilkington (born 28 November 1974) is an Irish actress.

 Career

+Pilkington appeared in “Bloom”, a 2003 film adaptation of James Joyce’s “Ulysses”, as the crippled girl on the beach.
 In 2004, Pilkington received an IFTA nomination in the Best Actress in a Supporting Role – Film/TV category for her role in The Clinic.
 She has been playing the role of Jane Black in RTÉ soap opera Fair City since 2013.

 Personal life

 She is the daughter of the actor Joe Pilkington who played Eamonn Maher in the television serial, The Riordans.
 She is divorced and has a child.
 Pilkington follows a vegan diet.